Using Genomics for Sustainable Aquaculture

 Presenter Dr. Ronald Hardy from the University of Idaho described a highly diverse and interdisciplinary HIBAR project to develop the basic genetic understanding that is needed to carry out widespread aquaculture of fish in a sustainable manner, as one approach for addressing societal issues related to food security.

-This project has been underway for some time within the Aquaculture Research Institute (ARI) at the University of Idaho, and the research team has successfully navigated many of the challenges faced in HIBAR projects.
+This project was underway for some time within the Aquaculture Research Institute (ARI) at the University of Idaho, and the research team successfully navigated many of the challenges faced in HIBAR projects.
 In the webinar presentation, Dr. Hardy described these challenges and the approaches the research team took to overcome them.

 Key Takeaway Messages